Moduli of Admissible Pairs for Arbitrary Dimension, I: Resolution: Introduction

-I would like to thank my student Yegor Medvedev for checking algebraic (ring-theoretic) counterparts of my conjectures concerning the behavior of torsions and modified torsions of sheaves under the morphisms arising in the resolution.
+Author expresses her sincere gratitude to the anonymous referee for pointing out of a mistake in the previous version of this paper.
+Author is very grateful to A.I.~Bondal (V.A.~Steklov Institute) for important comments and useful conversations.
+Also author thanks Ye.A.~Medvedev for checking algebraic (ring-theoretic) counterparts of conjectures concerning the behavior of torsions of sheaves under the morphisms which arise in the resolution.